1999–2000 New York Knicks season: Off-season

+Regular season

 After advancing to the NBA Finals as the #8 seed last year, the Knicks won their first three games of the regular season, but then lost seven of their next ten games, as Patrick Ewing missed the first 20 games due to Achilles tendonitis.
-However, they won 11 of their next 13 games, then later on held a 29–18 record at the All-Star break, and finished in second place in the Atlantic Division with a 50–32 record, earning the third seed in the Eastern Conference; it was their first 50-win season since 1996–97.
+However, Ewing eventually returned as the team won 11 of their next 13 games, and later on held a 29–18 record at the All-Star break.
+The Knicks finished in second place in the Atlantic Division with a 50–32 record, and earned the third seed in the Eastern Conference; it was their first 50-win season since 1996–97, as the team qualified for the NBA playoffs for the 13th consecutive year.

-Allan Houston led the team in scoring with 19.7 points per game and 106 three-point field goals, while Latrell Sprewell, who became the team's starting small forward after playing off the bench the previous season, averaged 18.6 points and 1.3 steals per game, and Ewing provided the team with 15.0 points, 9.7 rebounds and 1.4 blocks per game.
-In addition, Larry Johnson contributed 10.7 points and 5.4 rebounds per game, while Marcus Camby played a sixth man role averaging 10.2 points, 7.8 rebounds and 2.0 blocks per game off the bench, but only played 59 games due to a knee injury.
-Meanwhile, Kurt Thomas provided with 8.0 points and 6.3 rebounds per game also off the bench, while Charlie Ward contributed 7.3 points, 4.2 assists and 1.3 steals per game, along with 102 three-point field goals, Wallace averaged 6.5 points per game off the bench, and Chris Childs contributed 5.3 points and 4.0 assists per game also off the bench.
+Allan Houston averaged 19.7 points per game and led the Knicks with 106 three-point field goals, while Latrell Sprewell, who became the team's starting small forward after playing off the bench the previous season, averaged 18.6 points, 4.0 assists and 1.3 steals per game, and Ewing provided the team with 15.0 points, 9.7 rebounds and 1.4 blocks per game.
+In addition, Larry Johnson contributed 10.7 points and 5.4 rebounds per game, while Marcus Camby played a sixth man role off the bench, averaging 10.2 points, 7.8 rebounds and 2.0 blocks per game, but only played 59 games due to a knee injury.
+Meanwhile, Kurt Thomas provided with 8.0 points and 6.3 rebounds per game, Charlie Ward contributed 7.3 points, 4.2 assists and 1.3 steals per game, along with 102 three-point field goals, Wallace averaged 6.5 points per game, and Chris Childs contributed 5.3 points and 4.0 assists per game.

 During the NBA All-Star weekend at The Arena in Oakland in Oakland, California, Houston was selected for the 2000 NBA All-Star Game, as a member of the Eastern Conference All-Star team, while head coach Jeff Van Gundy was selected to coach the Eastern Conference; it was Houston's first ever All-Star appearance.
 In addition, Houston also participated in the NBA 2Ball Competition, along with Becky Hammon of the WNBA's New York Liberty.
 Camby finished tied in sixth place in Sixth Man of the Year voting.

-In the Eastern Conference First Round of the 2000 NBA playoffs, the Knicks swept the Toronto Raptors in three straight games.
-In the Eastern Conference Semi-finals, they faced off against the Miami Heat for the fourth consecutive year; despite trailing 3–2 after losing Game 5 on the road, 87–81, the Knicks would defeat the 2nd-seeded Heat in a tough, hard-fought seven-game series, but would lose in six games to the Indiana Pacers in the Eastern Conference Finals, ending their hopes of reaching the Finals for a second straight year.
-The Pacers would lose in six games to the Los Angeles Lakers in the 2000 NBA Finals.
-The Knicks would not reach the Eastern Conference Finals again until 2025.
+The Knicks finished fourth in the NBA in home-game attendance, with an attendance of 810,103 at Madison Square Garden during the regular season.